 Browse All Printable Bundles โStart Here If You Are New

-- Read the Health Guide first โ know what normal looks like.
+- Read the Health Guide first โ know what normal looks like before something goes wrong.

-- Bookmark the Diet Guide โ you will refer back to it daily.
+- Bookmark the Diet Guide โ you will refer back to it every day, especially in the first few weeks.

-- Print the care bundle and keep it somewhere accessible.
+- Print the care bundle and keep it somewhere accessible โ the fridge is ideal for the feeding schedule and emergency checklist.